Saint Mark's Music Series

 A SPECIAL SERVICE OF EVENSONG FOR PALM SUNDAY

 Monthly Choral Evensong at Saint Mark’s will be extended to include Olivier Messiaen’s sublime Quatuor pour la fin du Temps.
 Composed in 1941 while captive in a Nazi prisoner of war camp, it considered to be one of the great masterpieces of the 20th century and a deeply spiritual work contemplating faith, time, and love.
 Luke Fitzpatrick, violin; Rose Bellini, cello; James Falzone, clarinet; Jesse Myers, piano.

 SUNDAY, APRIL 5, 2020

 Formed in 2007, this trio of Resident Artists performs a perfect balance of beloved traditional idioms and engaging new music.
 The program will feature Japanese Songs, by Ian Krouse; 16th Century Italian Lute Pieces, by Ferenc Molinaro; and Trios by Leo Smit and Seymour Barab, among others.
 Naomi Kato, harp; Brian Fairbanks, flute; and Joyce Ramee, viola.

 FRIDAY, APRIL 24, 2020

 All-Bach On The Flentrop

 ALEX WEIMANN, ORGANIST

 Alexander Weimann, Music Director of the Seattle Baroque Orchestra, is also a renowned organist.
-Weimann will select from the great canon of Bach’s famous works and will also play improvisations in the style of the master composer.
+Weimann will select from the great canon of Bach’s famous works.

 FRIDAY, MAY 8, 2020